 There is something to be said about people in the wine business.
 They’re a great group and it’s very rare to find a dud in the bunch.
 If you make wine or you own a vineyard, chances are you’re a happy person (my personal opinion with no statistics to back it up!).
 Some people studied wine in college and knew their path, while others had a full career in another industry and came to wine for a change of pace and/or to pursue their passion.
 Such is the case for Doug & Dionne Irvine.

 With land ownership, in my opinion, comes the responsibility to give a f*ck about the environment.
-They are L.I.V.E. and Salmon-Safe Certified, employ an integrated pest management strategy, and utilize cover crops, owl boxes, and insect vectors.
+They are L.I.V.E. and Salmon-Safe Certified, employ an integrated pest management strategy and utilize cover crops, owl boxes, and insect vectors.
 They are not certified organic, but they did initiate organic grape growing practices in 2017.
-That was also the year their onsite winery was inaugurated.
+This was also the year their onsite winery was inaugurated.

-Upon arriving to the tasting room, we were warmly welcomed.
+We received a warm welcome when we arrived at the tasting room.
 And I can attest that this is one of the most beautiful tasting rooms I have been in.
 The pictures speak for themselves.
 And with their spectacular wine, you are sure to enjoy their visit.
 Below are the standout wines that I tried:

 Irvine & Roberts 2017 Estate Chardonnay $32

-Earlier this year I tried the 2016 and was blown away.
+When I tried the 2016 earlier this year, I was blown away.
 This one also did not disappoint.
 A focused and acid-driven Chardonnay with notes of stone fruit, white flowers, and wet stone/minerality.
 This is HANDS DOWN my favorite of the Irvine & Roberts portfolio.

 Irvine & Roberts 2017 Pinot Meunier $40

 How often do you get to try a varietally labeled Pinot Meunier?
 I have to say, this was my first!
 They’ve got less than 1 acre of Pinot Meunier planted, so this is a special wine.
-Only 237 cases were produced of this vintage.
+This vintage had only 237 cases produced.
 Red fruit and rose petals plus an earthy herbaceous quality.